j-moralejo-pinas/dist_classicrl/docs/benchmarks.rst

     :width: 600px

 This scaling chart shows how parallel performance varies with both the number of agents and processes.
-The optimal configuration achieves 131,417 steps/sec with 64 agents and 16 processes.

 Performance Heatmap
 ~~~~~~~~~~~~~~~~~~~